 The Buddy Lee doll may be prime for meme fame, but Lee Jeans is navigating Instagram with a social media marketing strategy that allows all of its collections to shine by enlisting the help of both influencers and every day consumers.

-Along with encouraging followers to tag their images with @leejeans to be featured on the brand’s website and Instagram feed, Lee Jeans is working with Brooklyn-based sister duo @natalieoffduty and @dylanasuarez to tout its premium European collection.
+Along with encouraging followers to tag their images with @leejeans to be featured on the brand’s website and Instagram feed, Lee Jeans is working with Brooklyn-based sister duo @natalieoffduty and @dylanasuarez to tout its Spring Vintage Modern collection.
 Dylana also stars in the collection’s latest look book.